 Provide confirmation the debt exists lawfully.

 The issue of a Council Tax Demand Notice (the bill) creates the debt.
 A signature or agreement from a resident is not necessary for Council Tax as it is a tax, not a contract.

-I am a Freeman of the Land and am not liable.
+I am a Freeman on the Land/Sovereign Citizen and am not liable.

-Claiming to be a Freeman of the Land does not mean someone can choose which laws they observe and which they prefer to ignore.
+Claiming to be a Freeman on the Land does not mean someone can choose which laws they observe and which they prefer to ignore.

 You do not have my consent to process my personal data and so cannot collect Council Tax from me.

 We do not need an individual’s consent to process their personal data if another lawful basis exists under the UK GDPR (UK General Data Protection Regulation).
 When we can process personal data without consent

 We do our best to answer all relevant enquiries about Council Tax.
 However, in order to help our residents in the most effective way, we reserve the right not to respond to lengthy, spurious enquiries or hypothetical arguments which use the council’s limited resources at the expense of other taxpayers.